Donearm/cocktails/COCKTAILS.md

 >Variations: Wet Martini (slightly more Vermouth), Gibson (Pickled Onion as
 >garnish), Kangeroo/Vodka Martini (Vodka instead of Gin), Dirty Martini (Vodka
->instead of Gin and 2 parts of Olive Juice)
+>instead of Gin and 2 parts of Olive Juice), Straight Up Martini (White Rum and
+>Lime Juice instead of respectively Gin and Vermouth)

 -----------------